gzahn/CommunityAssemblR/README.md

 ### Example workflow (so far):

+**Simulate microbiome transplantation where the dominant resident taxa are antagonistic to 50% of the new donor taxa**
 ```
 # # make a resident community matrix (even)
 even <- build_even_community(n.taxa = 100,n.samples = 44,n.reads = 3000, taxa.sd = 30)